-Upon receipt of a formal complaint, the Title IX Coordinator will provide the following notice in writing, to the Parties:
+Upon receipt of a formal complaint, the Title IX Coordinator will provide the following notice in writing, to the parties:

-- Notice of the District's Title IX grievance process; - Notice of the allegations of alleged sexual harassment with sufficient details known at the time and with sufficient time to prepare a response before any initial interview; - Statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process; - Notice that the Parties may have Advisor of their choice, who may be, but is not required to be, an attorney; - Notice that the Parties may inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint, including the evidence upon which the District does not intend to rely in reaching a determination regarding responsibility, and inculpatory or exculpatory evidence whether obtained from a Party or other source; and - Inform the Parties of any provision in the District's code of conduct that prohibits knowingly making false statements or knowingly submitting false information during the grievance process.
+- Notice of the District's Title IX grievance process; - Notice of the allegations of alleged sexual harassment with sufficient details known at the time and with sufficient time to prepare a response before any initial interview; - A statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made after the grievance process; - Notice that the parties may have an advisor of their choice, who may be, but is not required to be, an attorney; - Notice that the parties may inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint, including the evidence upon which the district does not intend to rely in reaching a

+- determination regarding responsibility, and inculpatory or exculpatory evidence whether obtained from a party or other source; and - Inform the parties of any provision in the district's code of conduct that prohibits knowingly making false statements or knowingly submitting false information during the grievance process.

-If, in the course of an investigation, the District decides to investigate allegations about the Complainant or Respondent that are not included in the notice provided above, the Title IX Coordinator will provide notice in writing of the additional allegations to the Parties.
+If in the course of an investigation, the district decides to investigate allegations about the complainant or respondent that are not included in the notice provided above, the Title IX Coordinator will provide notice in writing of the additional allegations to the parties.

-Dismissal of formal complaint
+Dismissal of Formal Complaint

-The District must investigate the allegations in a formal complaint.
-However, the District must dismiss the formal complaint and will not process the complaint under these procedures if any of the following three circumstances exist:
+The district must investigate the allegations in a formal complaint.
+However, the district must dismiss the formal complaint and will not process the complaint under these procedures if any of the following three circumstances exist:

-- If the conduct alleged in the formal complaint would not constitute Title IX sexual harassment as defined in this procedure: - If the conduct alleged did not occur in the District's education program or activity; - If the conduct alleged did not occur against a person in the United States.
+- If the conduct alleged in the formal complaint would not constitute Title IX sexual harassment as defined in this procedure; - If the conduct alleged did not occur in the district's education program or activity; - If the conduct alleged did not occur against a person in the United States.

-The District has discretion to dismiss a formal complaint or any allegation under the following circumstances:
+The district has the discretion to dismiss a formal complaint or any allegation under the following circumstances:

-- If at any time during the investigation or hearing: A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the formal complaint or any allegations; - If the Respondent is no longer enrolled or employed by the District; or - If there are specific circumstances that prevent the District from gathering evidence sufficient to reach a determination regarding responsibility as to the formal complaint or allegations.
+- If at any time during the investigation or hearing: A complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations; - If the respondent is no longer enrolled or employed by the district; or - If there are specific circumstances that prevent the district from gathering evidence sufficient to reach a determination regarding responsibility as to the formal complaint or allegations

-If the District dismissed the formal complaint or any allegations, the Title IX Coordinator shall simultaneously provide the Parties with written notice of the dismissal and reason.
-The District will also notify the Parties of their right to appeal.
+If the district dismissed the formal complaint or any allegations, the Title IX Coordinator shall simultaneously provide the parties with written notice of the dismissal and reason.
+The district will also notify the parties of their right to appeal.

-The District may commence proceedings under other policies and procedures after dismissing a formal complaint.
+The district may commence proceedings under other policies and procedures after dismissing a formal complaint